Skip to main content

 The Bank of Canada has a mandate to keep the pace of inflation at a 2% target – this is a range where price growth is stable and sustainable, without putting pressure on the economy and consumers.
 In order to maintain this 2% range, the Bank of Canada (BoC) will increase or decrease its benchmark Overnight Lending Rate (OLR), which Canadian lenders use to set their Prime rate and, by extension, their variable-rate borrowing products.
 When inflation is running too high, the central bank increases its OLR, to make it tougher to borrow and discourage spending.
 When the economy is at risk of being too soft, the BoC will cut its OLR to keep the flow of credit going, thereby stimulating the economy.

-At its seventh announcement of the year on October 23, 2024, the Bank of Canada lowered its target for the Overnight Lending Rate by -0.5%, reducing it from 4.25% to 3.75%.
-This marks the fourth consecutive rate cut since June 2024, bringing the total reduction to 125 basis points.
+On December 11, 2024, the Bank of Canada (BoC) reduced its Overnight Lending Rate by 0.50%, bringing it to 3.25%.
+This marks the fifth consecutive rate cut since June 2024, with a total reduction of 175 basis points.